aoijs/aoi.js/lib/aoi.js/README.md

-# @aoijs/aoi.js
+# @akarui/aoi.js

-dev version for Aoi.js
+A Extension for Aoi.js